wrana-lab/SPARSeq_Figures/Figure6andSupplementalFig12/README.md

 R scripts for Figure 6 and examples of Supplemental Figure 12 analysis:

+After developing our quasispecies analysis pipeline available at https://github.com/wrana-lab/SPARSEQ_QUASISPECIES we needed to develop reasomable filtering methods to determine putative quasispecies sequences (pQS) vs. background noise sequences.
+This folder includes an example of the processing method using the Delta samples.
+The same method was followed for all subsets of samples.

 Figure 6 A shows the flowchart of our analysis process.

-Figure 6 B shows the finalized count of S-Rbm putative quasispecies (pQS).
+Figure 6 B shows the finalized count of S-Rbm pQS.

 Figure 6 C shows the finalized aligned S-Rbm pQS per VOC.